 Most people find politics boring, confusing, and frustrating.
 Most people find history boring, philosophy can be overwhelming, and sports can be disappointing, so what’s left?

-The following is from a discussion board of a number of fans of the short-lived, and much beloved by yours truly, television show Flash Forward.
-These are not posts made by network insiders, journalists, or anyone that could benefit in any tangible way from the information they have uncovered.)
+The following is from a discussion board* of a number of fans of the short-lived, and much beloved by yours truly, television show Flash Forward.
+(Editors Note: These are not posts made by network insiders, journalists, or anyone that could benefit in any tangible way from the information they have uncovered.)

 1) “Rather than simply passing on a writer he was pitched, Goyer personally made time to call this particular writer’s agent and DEMAND to know why he was repped by him — saying he felt the baby writer was no good.”